jollyjinx/SwiftLibModbus/README.md

 ## License

-SwiftLibModbus is available under the MIT license.
+SwiftLibModbus Version 2 has been developed by @jollyjinx for Swift Concurrency Support and is available under the MIT license.
 The underlying libmodbus C library is licensed under LGPL.